DavidAPease/adafruit-fram-raspberry-pi/README.md

 1. Put a copy of the FRAM.py program into the directory with the program that will use it.

 2. Import the module's functions:
-  - from FRAM import FRAMread, FRAMwrite
+  - `from FRAM import FRAMread, FRAMwrite`

 3. Use the FRAMread() and FRAMwrite() functions to read and write the memory:
-  - FRAMwrite(memoryaddress, string)
+  - `FRAMwrite(memoryaddress, string)`
-  - string = FRAMread(memoryaddress, length)
+  - `string = FRAMread(memoryaddress, length)`

-4. Before running the program, insure that it has the proper permissions to read and write the I2C bus by doing one of the
+4. Before running the program, insure that it has the proper permissions to read and write the I<sup>2</sup>C bus by doing one of the
 following:
   - run the program as root, using sudo
     - not ideal, but easy
   - change the write permissions on the device file: sudo chmod a+rw /dev/i2c-1
     - this would need to be done after each reboot (unless it is encoded into a udev rule)
-  - add any users who will run the program to the i2c group: sudo usermod -a -G i2c username
+  - add any users who will run the program to the i2c group: `sudo usermod -a -G i2c username`
     - probably the correct (best) approach

 The default chip address of 0x50 is hardcoded at the top of the I/O function, and can be trivially changed.